What is Aspergillus Mold?

 Aspergillus Niger

 This species of Aspergillus is particularly dangerous because it is the precursor to black mold growth.
-It is considered a spoilage organism due to the fact that it most easily affects certain foods and fruits.
-It is capable of sending spores airborne, which is how it gets around.
+It is considered a spoilage organism because it most easily affects certain foods and fruits.
+It can send spores airborne, which is how it gets around.
 In some cases, it can cause pneumonia.

 Aspergillus flavus